jackledead/jackledead_armory/README.md

 Gepard M3: The Gepard is a Ukrainian-made anti-materiel rifle that is designed to penetrate armor at long ranges.
 It is a powerful and accurate firearm that is used by Ukrainian military units.

-UKM: The UKM is a Ukrainian-made heavy machine gun that has been widely used by the Ukrainian Armed Forces and other military units in Ukraine.
+UKM 2000: The UKM is a Ukrainian-made heavy machine gun that has been widely used by the Ukrainian Armed Forces and other military units in Ukraine.
 It is known for its reliability and versatility.

 Fort 14TP pistol: 14 round 9x18mm usually loaded with fmjs.
 Set to be the new pistol of the UAF.

 ### Fictional:
-VP Scout: The VP Scout is a compact and lightweight rifle designed for reconnaissance and stealth missions.
+VP Scout rifle: The VP Scout is a compact and lightweight rifle designed for reconnaissance and stealth missions.
 It features a bullpup configuration and a folding stock, allowing for easy storage and transportation.
 The gun is chambered in the powerful 7.62x54r cartridge, making it effective at long ranges while still remaining compact.

-Tos 30 SMG: A lightweight Eastern European submachine gun intended for internal security and police units, chambered in 9x18mm Makarov.
+Tos 30 submachine gun: A lightweight Eastern European submachine gun intended for internal security and police units, chambered in 9x18mm Makarov.

 Tos 84 semi-automatic shotgun: Akin to a saiga.
 Used by close quarters swat.